pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 - **Automation**: It reduces the hassle of manually creating and updating resources.
 Terraform automatically tracks and manages all changes.

 ***
+To provision infrastructure on Azure using Terraform, there is one essential thing you need to learn:
+You must understand **HCL (HashiCorp Configuration Language)**.

+## 3. What is HCL?

+HCL is the primary language of Terraform, enabling you to define and manage infrastructure using declarative syntax.

+### What is declarative syntax?
+Declarative syntax allows you to describe the desired state of infrastructure rather than specifying step-by-step procedures to create it.

+Additionally, HCL plays a crucial role in managing infrastructure as code, making the process more efficient and maintainable.

+***